It’s tough to have consistent and sustainable marketing when you’re a busy store owner.

 Since 2009, I’ve written about marketing, merchandising, and retail management for Antique Trader Magazine.
 You may have seen my bi-weekly column; it’s titled “Behind the Gavel” (a reference to my being a licensed auctioneer).
 I’ve covered these topics in greater detail in my books and whitepapers.

-No time to read?
+No time to browse the internet for new ideas?
 I’ll make it easy for you.

 Subscribing is free; I’ll keep your email private, on a secure server.
 You can cancel at anytime, but you probably won’t.
 I spend hours a day sifting through antique industry news, marketing blogs, and consumer research.
 I’ll find “the best of the best” and send it to you.
 You’ll save time and stay informed.
-Here’s what my readers are saying:
+Sign up here:

 Not sure about subscribing?
 Then start by following us on Facebook: